dereckson/ObsidianWorkspaces/README.rst

 --

-* The front-end UI is based on SB Admin v2, part of Start Bootstrap, a project maintained by Iron Summit Media Strategies to offerBootstrap-based templates.
+* The front-end UI is based on SB Admin v2, part of Start Bootstrap, a project maintained by Iron Summit Media Strategies to offer Bootstrap-based templates.
   This template is available under Apache License 2.0 license.

 * Bootstrap is a CSS responsive framework, licensed under Apache License 2.0.